If something delays your trip or it’s cancelled or disrupted in any way, it’s important you know what your travel insurance covers.

 Read our guide on travel insurance and natural disasters.

-We won’t cover hijacking en route to a destination that the Foreign, Commonwealth and Development Office (FCDO) has deemed unsafe.
+We won’t cover hijacking en route to a destination that the Foreign, Commonwealth and Development Office (FCDO) has said is unsafe.

 What disruptions am I not covered for?

-There are some disruptions we can’t provide cover for.
+There are some disruptions we can’t cover you for.
 These include:

-• disruptions relating to cruises or winter sports activities – if you haven't added the additional cover for these
+- disruptions relating to cruises or winter sports activities, if you haven't added the specialist cover for these sort of trips